-This report is organized as follows: Section 2 defines some notations for later usage.
+This paper is organized as follows: Section 2 defines some notations for later usage.
 Section 3 briefly introduces the original rubberband algorithm to the computational geometry community.
 Section 4 presents a simple rubberband algorithm.
-Sections 5 proposes and discusses the main algorithm of the report.
-Section 6 concludes.
+Sections 5-7 propose and discuss the main algorithms of this paper.
+Section 8 handles more general SRP and ZRP.
+Section 9 concludes.